DeadSith/-Android-PvP-Scrabble-like-game/README.md

 **Links are constantly updated.**
 # PvP-Scrabble-like-game[Android version]
 ###1.
 What:
 Open-source version of games like scrabble with LAN and hot-seat multiplayer.
 Written fully in C#.
+Note: android version was moved to separate repo!
 ###2.
 Why:
 There are a few multilayer open-source conversions of scrabble-like games.
 Even fewer with network mode and none in my native language.
 ###3.
 How: